quantum-iiit/quantum-iiit.github.io/content.md

 We study Schrödinger operators in the context of (constrained) convex optimization, and interior point methods more specifically.
 As our main result, we give non-asymptotic bounds on the spectral gap of these Schrödinger operators.
 Our analysis combines tools from quantum mechanics (semiclassical analysis) and convex optimization (self-concordant barriers).
 As an application, we combine these bounds with quantum annealing to design a quantum interior point method.

-Joint work with Brandon Augustino, Sander Gribling, Harold Nieuwboer and Michael Walter.
+Joint work with Sander Gribling, Harold Nieuwboer and Michael Walter.

 <div style="clear: both;"></div>